yl-br/wiki-face-match/README.md

 # wiki-face-match

-Wiki-Face-Match extracts a face representation from a given image.Then compares it against an archive of ~40,000 Wikipedia figures images, to find the best matching faces.
+Wiki-Face-Match extracts a face representation from a given image, then compares it against an archive of ~40,000 Wikipedia figures images, to find the best matching faces.

 ### wiki-face-match-api (api):